rmuif/docs/docs/scripts.md

 You have to restart the development server if you make any changes to the configuration in `package.json` as members of the `config` object are forwarded to the app through the `.env` file and they’re only initialized on start.
 The rule of thumb is that if you don’t see the change, restart the development server.

 You can override the default web browser with the environment variable `BROWSER`.
-If you always want to override it, consider creating a `.env.local` file in the root directory where you initialize the variable, e.g. for Safari:
+If you always want to override it, consider creating a `.env.local` file in the root directory where you initialize the variable, e.g., for Safari:

 <Tabs
 defaultValue=".env.local"